IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/docs/istio.md

-# Deploy Flightassist microservices on Istio
+# Enable Flightassist microservices with Istio service-mesh capabilities

 Istio is an open platform that provides a uniform way to connect, manage, and secure microservices.
 Istio is the result of a joint collaboration between IBM, Google and Lyft as a means to support traffic flow management, access policy enforcement and the telemetry data aggregation between microservices, all without requiring changes to the code